Capterra and Software Advice

 What to look for:

-• Real-time analytics dashboards that visualise incident types, frequency, and resolution times.
+• Live analytics dashboards showing incident type, frequency, location, and resolution time.

-• Custom report generation for audits, compliance, and performance reviews.
+• Custom report generation for audits, compliance reviews, and leadership reporting.

 Example: